TheHuman00/chrony-stats/README.md

    sudo nano $HOME/chrony-network-stats.sh
    ```

-The script includes a configuration section at the top of `chrony-network-stats.sh.sh`.
+The script includes a configuration section at the top of `chrony-network-stats.sh`.
 Modify these variables as needed:

    ```bash
    [...]